Qusai-Alnonah/About-me/README.md

 # Lab02-Repo
-This new repo for gussing game
+This new repo for gussing game and today we will add new qustion and loop statmants